gumaerc-testorg/wgs.700-spring-2017/content/pages/syllabus/exercise-to-prepare.md

     Here is an example from a previous year:

-    Come to class prepared to speak about the processing of mapping the complexity, the outcome, and what you plan to carry over into your inquiries for [Project 3]({{< baseurl >}}/pages/project-3).
+    Come to class prepared to speak about the processing of mapping the complexity, the outcome, and what you plan to carry over into your inquiries for {{< resource_link bd61e886-b98d-09e5-9fdd-cf99177895ce "Project 3" >}}.

     ### Websites as entry points to the complexity: